jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ### Draft ###

 - Each year, sometime in the month of May, we will hold a 7-round rookie draft on MFL.
 - The order of the 1st thru 9th picks will be based on potential points scored (PP) during Weeks 1-13 from the previous season, in ascending order.
-All teams who did not place 1st, 2nd, 3rd are ranked by PP, regardless of if they made the playoffs.
+All teams who did not place 1st, 2nd, or 3rd are ranked by PP, regardless of if they made the playoffs.
 - The 10th/11th/12th picks will be given to the 3rd/2nd/1st place finishers, respectively.
 - All players in the NFL not on rosters are eligible to be picked, as are devys.
 - Roster limits are completely relaxed during the rookie draft, in order to make it easier to just draft and not have to worry about having to cut a player for every pick.
   - Any clear abuse of this rule will be reversed and the owner scorned by the commish.
-- In the week after the rookie draft, everyone must cut back down to the normal 45 players.
+- In the week after the rookie draft, everyone must cut back down to the normal 45+5 players, even if they do not intend on making add/drops.

 ### Future Pick Trading ###
 - Only picks up to 2 years in the future are able to be traded, i.e. in the year 2019, picks thru the 2021 rookie draft are able to be traded.
 - Trading future 1st or 2nd round picks requires the owner to pre-pay $35 for each year they lose a 1st or 2nd round pick.
 This rule is in place to prevent selling off one's future and then abandoning the league.

+## __Taxi Squad__ ##

+- 5-man taxi squad
+- Only rookies and devys are eligible to be placed on it
+- Must be locked in prior to the start of the regular season.
+  - Thus, from the rookie draft thru the end of August, we will have 50-man rosters.
+After locking in taxi squad players, we will move to 45+5-man rosters.
+- No poaching
+- Players may be moved up to one's active roster at any time, but once a player has been on a team's active roster, he is no longer eligible to be demoted to the taxi squad.

 ## __Divisions__ ##